 The postal address of the Network shall be published on the Network website.

 Communications to the Executive or to any Officers shall be deemed to have been received if validly emailed to secretary@ehnetwork.org.uk or admin@ehnetwork.org.uk or sent to the Network’s postal address.

+The Network shall provide an online forum where Members may express their opinions and respond to the opinions of others.

+Any material posted on the Network’s website or forum shall be subject to the normal terms and conditions applicable to that website or forum.

 General Meetings